Radu-Raicea/Blockchain-PoC/README.md

-# Blockchain-PoC
+# Blockchain Proof of Concept
-A proof of concept of a blockchain
+Proof of concept of a blockchain.